dwhiffing/fury/content/aar/cf/cf5/cf5_aj/body.md

 left, and wants to save his last two for self defence.)
 Things are going well, with no sign the enemy has heard him, when suddenly there’s the sound of an active dipping sonar about a mile behind him.
-They’ve been had\!
+They’ve been had!
 The Greenling dives at flank speed and runs for the depths, but there’s a splash and a little torpedo bores in relentlessly, gets distracted by a noisemaker, wheels about, and charges again.
 It gets closer and closer, and then suddenly runs out of fuel.
 If it hadn’t been